-Meshes Of The Afternoon (Maya Deren, 1943) from SeriousFeather on Vimeo.
-It is easier to believe nobody built the chambers of the bone matrix; that it incremented like coral.
-This degradable substrate with a small body encysted like an unsung astronaut.
-Can we say there was no stopping it?
-The condition did not apply.
-The […]
+‘Disappearance and Assembly’ is now published open access in Springer’s Nanoethics journal as part of the BrisSynBio Art-Science Dossier Meshes Of The Afternoon (Maya Deren, 1943) from SeriousFeather on Vimeo.
+It is easy to believe nobody built this degradable substrate with that small figurine encysted within, an unsung astronaut, that the condition did not […]

 I’m still cobbling together thoughts about Blade Runner 2049.
 At a cinematic level, I appreciated its measured pace.
 It has an understated melancholy that one often projects onto characters in Dick’s novels.
 Its architecture of ruination provided a formal theatrical, even operatic, counterpoint to the isolation and brokenness of its protagonists.
 There were performances to […]